michalczysz/Teacher-AI/README.md

 1. **Node.js**: The application is built using Node.js, so you need to have it installed on your machine.
 You can download the latest version of Node.js from the [official website](https://nodejs.org/).

-2. **Amazon AWS Polly API Key**: The voice output feature of the application utilizes Amazon AWS Polly, a text-to-speech service.
-To use AWS Polly, sign up for an AWS account, and follow the steps to create an IAM user with the required permissions.
-Once you have your IAM user, set up your AWS credentials in the `.env` file of the application.
-You can refer to the [official AWS Polly documentation](https://docs.aws.amazon.com/polly/latest/dg/get-started-quick.html) for more information.
+2. **Azure Cognitive Services Text to Speech**: The voice output feature of the application utilizes Azure Cognitive Services Text to Speech, a text-to-speech service.
+To use Azure Text to Speech, sign up for an Azure account and follow the steps to create a Text to Speech resource.
+Once you have your resource, obtain the API key from the Azure portal, and set it up in the .env file of the application.
+You can refer to the official Azure Text to Speech documentation for more information on setting up and obtaining the API key.

 3. **OpenAI API Key**: The application requires an OpenAI API key for AI integration (Chat-GPT and Whisper Transcription).
 Sign up for an OpenAI account and obtain an API key from the [OpenAI Developer Dashboard](https://beta.openai.com/signup/).
 Once you have your API key, set it up in the `.env` file of the application.